SMSpp-Project/smspp-project/README.md

 make
 ```

-Severaò configuration options are available, see
+Severaï¿½ configuration options are available, see
 [here](https://gitlab.com/smspp/smspp-project/-/wikis/Customize-the-configuration).
 Optionally install the libraries in the system with: